Graduate Opportunities

-Applications for the graduate Ellison Scholars and EIT Research Student October 2026 entry will open on 1 September 2025.
+Applications for EIT Graduate Scholarships 2026 entry will open on 1 September 2025

-This highly competitive programme is looking for exceptionally talented individuals with the skills and expertise to contribute significantly to our projects.
+The EIT Graduate Opportunities are highly competitive.
+EIT is looking for exceptionally talented individuals with the skills and expertise to contribute significantly to our projects.
 We are particularly interested in students with skills in fields such as computer science, artificial intelligence, economics, mathematics, robotics, plant sciences, machine learning, chemistry, biology, engineering, medicine or microbiology.
-Graduate applicants must demonstrate skills aligned with their chosen EIT Project.
+Graduate Scholarships applicants must demonstrate skills aligned with their chosen EIT Project.

 Students walking through the streets of Oxford